na-na-hi/renget/archive/how2playba.md

 You unlock the welfare/free unit by doing the story missions (the very 1st one).
 Do this before you farm the quest stages.

->I'm a newbie and there's an event going on, but I can only clear up to stage X. What do I do?
+>I can only clear up to stage X. What do I do?
-- Do the story and farm the highest stage tier you can do
+- Do the story and farm the highest stage tier you can sweep (again, go to https://justin163.com/planner/events)
 - Buy out the high priority stuff from the shop first (Artifacts > BDs > Technotes > whatever > Furniture)
 - Buy from T4 -> T1.